Skip to main content

 Bride and Groom first dance at nasty Hall Wedding

-You’ll often see the words reportage, documentary photography, and photojournalism used interchangeably throughout the wedding photography industry.
+You’ll often see the words reportage, documentary photography, and photojournalism used interchangeably.

 Wedding guests on dance floor